playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 Let's take the previous example to an extreme of sorts.

-Let's say that we wanted our modal to have its own header, that allowed you to scroll through the contents of the modal while the header stayed at the top.
+Let's say that we wanted our modal to have its own header that allowed you to scroll through the contents of the modal while the header stayed at the top.

 ```html
 <header